Verbatim (company): History

-Verbatim mostly struggled in the decade and was purchased by Kodak in 1985, while its floppy partnership with Mitsubishi Kasei was still intact.
+Verbatim was purchased by Kodak in 1985, while its floppy partnership with Mitsubishi Kasei was still intact.
 It was eventually purchased fully by Mitsubishi Kasei in March 1990, after eight years in a joint venture.
 Many new products were launched under the new Japanese ownership, and the brand saw immense growth in the decade.
 Mitsubishi Kagaku Media was founded in October 1994 as a subsidiary through the merger of Mitsubishi Kasei and Mitsubishi Petrochemical, resulting in Mitsubishi Chemical.

-The company was selling products under the Mitsubishi brand in Japan from 1994 to 2010, when Verbatim fully replaced it.
+The company sold products under the Mitsubishi brand in Japan from 1994 to 2010, when Verbatim fully replaced it.